Nom Nom logo

 The results

-We observed that all seven beneficial species of the bacteria in the probiotics were successfully enriched in the guts of the active group, and not in the control group.
+It was observed that all seven beneficial species of the bacteria in the probiotics were successfully enriched in the guts of the active group, and not in the control group.

 The abundance of most of the probiotic strains also went back to baseline levels two weeks after treatment.
 This suggests that feeding probiotics, like any other lifestyle change, is likely not a one-time intervention but needs to be maintained as a routine.
-This is consistent with findings from other scientists.
+This is consistent with findings from various scientists.

 Interestingly, the amount of harmful and opportunistic pathogens found within the microbiome decreased within the guts of the active group.
 Which is likely because they were ousted by the thriving healthy newcomers introduced by the probiotic treatment.